 The more subscribers you attract to your business, the more potential customers you have.
-You don’t just want to sell one digital product — you want to sell as many as possible.
 Adding customers to your email list allows you to target them with emails about future products that build on the one they’ve already bought.

 You might create subsequent online courses that could benefit existing customers.
 Those customers could also express interest in other digital products, such as e-books and video series.